traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11i.client-grid-with-custom-dropdown-filter.question.md

  3. Get the clear search icon button to clear the search
     a.
 Add a public method:  clearSearch()
        -- It should clear the search box text
-       -- It should clear the filter
+       -- It should clear the filters
        -- It should refresh the matches label

     b.
 Clicking on the clear search should call clearSearch()